jhkette/stravaapp-next-express/readme.md

 # Node/React Strava API application

 ## NOTE!
 The original application was built for a Bsc computing project.
-The folders with my Bsc work were in Node (the node/express server) and strava-app which was built using create react-app.
+The folders with my Bsc work were in Node (the node/express server) and strava-app, which was built using create react-app.
 I am in the process of moving the entire app to a nextjs application.
 This is in the strava folder.
 I kept it in this repo as I initially still relied on the node/express server.
 I am now moving this over to Next API routes but this is not completely finished.
 The Cypress folder contains end to end tests fot eh Bsc project.

 This application takes data from the Strava API to analyse a user's data.
 The app produces a cycling power curve and a pace graph, from raw strava data.
 This is data then used to make predictions.
 A user's 5k performance is used to esimtate their performance over longer distances using linear regression.
 I also use a power graph and the athlete's weight to estimate time up a climb.